microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 ### <a name="_Toc421010902"/>Set Up a Windows-Based Domain Controller (DC)
 This section provides information about how to set up a DC for use with this test suite.
-**Note

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
-**:
+Note

-DC is optional.
+>DC is optional.
 Skip this step if the test environment is workgroup.

 To set up a Windows-based DC

 * Install Active Directory Domain Services.

-To set up a DC that is not based on the Windows operating system, see Configuring Computers that are Not Based on Windows.
+To set up a DC that is not based on the Windows operating system, see [Configuring Computers that are Not Based on Windows](#_Configuring_Computers_that_1).

 ### <a name="_Toc421010903"/>Installed Files and Folders